lytbfml/Parallel-Programming-In-Grid-And-Cloud/ACO/README.md

 # ACO based TSP with MapReduce

-This project solves ACO based TSP problem with hadoop mapreduce
+This project implements Ant Colony Optimization to solve TSP problem with MapReduce